 Why?
 Because they must have something to hide!

 Note that I didn't mention a red flag of the breeder being unwilling to let you into their home.
 This is perfectly acceptable, and many breeders nowadays have a 'closed rabbitry' policy.
-This means that they do not allow just anyone to come into their rabbitry and visit the rabbits, even if they intend to purchase one.
+This means that for safety and biosecurity reasons, they do not allow just anyone to come into their rabbitry and visit the rabbits.
 Different breeders have different policies, and it's the buyer's job to respect those policies.